suspend0/green-sample/README.md

 Commentary:

- 1. The default "pageable" implementaion looks like it runs a count query to figure out the total number of items before running the query itself.
+ 1. The default "pageable" implementation looks like it runs a count query to figure out the total number of items before running the query itself.
 Not only is this a bit racy, it also doesn't scale very well against large data sets or complex queries.
 So, it's something to be used judiciously, and NOT as a way to break up work into batches.
 Looks like the find():Iterable methods are a better direction.